stephen-rowan/ISADgElementSet/README.md

-PBCore Element Set (plugin for Omeka)
+ISAD(G) Element Set (plugin for Omeka)
 =====================================

 Summary
 -------

-This plugin creates an element set and an output format for the PBCore standard.
+This plugin creates an element set and an output format for the ISAD(G) standard.

 [PBCore][1] means "Public Broadcasting Metadata Dictionary".
 It's an xml format dedicated to digital public broadcasting and built on Dublin Core.